PHenriquedossantos/Event/README.md

 <h1>Event Registration System</h1>
- +  This is a Django-based project for event registration.
-It allows users to sign up and login, create new events, participate in events, and retrieve participation certificates.
+<p>This is a Django-based project for event registration.
+It allows users to sign up and login, create new events, participate in events, and retrieve participation certificates.</p>

 Installation
 To run the project, first, clone the repository: